nicoco007/DotNetBox.Docs/source/classes/dotnetbox.downloadfilecompletedeventargs.rst

 :index:`DownloadFileCompletedEventArgs Class`
 =============================================

-Arguments for the :doc:`DownloadFileCompleted </events/dotnetbox.subapis.files.downloadfilecompleted>`  event.
+Arguments for the DownloadFileCompleted event.

 Constructors
 ------------